nrinaudo/nrinaudo.github.com/source/_posts/2013-05-26-exploring-xml-documents-with-scala.markdown

 ---
 Dear future self,

-After I worked out how to [load HTML](/blog/2013/05/24/bridging-cyberneko-and-scala/) with Scala, I had to work out how to explore the resulting documents.
+After I worked out how to [load HTML](/blog/2013/05/24/bridging-cyberneko-and-scala/) with Scala, I had to figure out how to explore the resulting documents.
 It's rather straightfroward in [Groovy](2013/04/09/using-gpath-with-xmlslurper/), but it turns out to be somewhat less pleasant in Scala.